ampproject/amphtml/extensions/amp-date-countdown/amp-date-countdown.md

 formats:
   - websites
 teaser:
-  text: Displays GL Transmission Format (gITF) 3D models.
+  text: Displays a countdown sequence to a specified date.
 ---

 <!--